 A long list of questions that you memorise and try to ask isn’t the answer, as it will probably make you more nervous.
 But thinking about questions will help.

-The purpose of small talk is normally to get to know somebody you don’t know or to “warm up” a discussion, for a reason.
+The purpose of small talk is to get to know somebody you don’t know or to “warm up” a discussion, for a reason.
 Asking questions that allow people to open up, talk about things they’re interested in, or allow you to talk about things you’re interested in, will create more genuine questions.
 Here’s some ideas that could help you make small talk, more easily, as an introvert:

 - Ask real questions: Trotting out meaningless nonsense from a half remembered list is going to make the conversation even less meaningful than you already fear it is